 In terms of grant submission and management, we work with the UW-Madison Office of Research and Sponsored Programs, and similar offices on other campuses.
 We will continue that work to ensure continuity during this uncertain time.

 The Wisconsin Water Library has temporarily closed.
-With the start of the 2020-21 academic year, plans are underway for some sort of resumption of service.
 Check the library website or our social media channels for updates.
 And please continue to reach out for assistance with reference questions or resource discovery.
 The senior special librarian, Anne Moser, is available.
 She has also assembled some useful STEM educational resources for distance learning.